-Layers are the key for traveling.
-In one day you might be out in the hot sun, inside an air conditioned room, visiting a church or temple requiring coverage, and out at night during a cool evening.
+Layers are the key to traveling.
+In one day you might be out in the hot sun, inside an air-conditioned room, visiting a church or temple requiring coverage, and out at night during a cool evening.
 Layers are how you will get through the day feeling comfortable and at ease.

 Maybe you start out with 12 of your favorite shirts.
 Take a moment to evaluate all of them.
 Which ones could you do without this summer?
 Do you really need that dressy top you might wear to dinner at some point?

 Lay out everything you are taking.
 Before you pack it, ask yourself why are you packing it.
 If you aren’t sure, or if you are packing it for a “what if” occasion, it’s probably best to leave it out.
 You want to focus on items that you NEED, not items that you think you might want.

 Don’t assume that because you are traveling for two weeks that you need to pack 14 days of clothing!
 There will be plenty of opportunities to wash your clothes so keep in mind that you will get more than one use out of each item you pack.
 A good rule of thumb is to pack for seven days.
 You can easily do laundry once a week!